Topologies on the future causal completion: Introduction

+\item equivalence of several definitions of $\tau_+$, some of which appear in the previous literature, among them the equivalence stated without proof in Beem's article (Th. \ref{TFAE}); \item future-compactness of $\tau_+$ on $P(X)$ and implications like existence of minimal and maximal TIPs in such futures (Th. \ref{ConvergencePlusMinus}). \end{enumerate}

+Moreover, as an example we calculate $(IP(X), \tau_+)$ for $X$ being a {\em multiply-warped chr. space} (see below, generalizing multiply-warped spacetimes), extending a result by Harris (see Sec. \ref{multiply-warped}).

-The article is structured as follows: Sections 2 and 3 are largely expository; Section 2 reviews the construction of the functor $IP$ assigning to a chronological set its future completion $IP(M)$ as a chronological set, Section 3 resumes facts about $\tau_-$ on $IP(M)$.
-Section 4 explores parts of the causal ladder for chronological spaces.
-Section 5 introduces the topology $\tau_+$ on a chr. set, compares it $\tau_-$ and to the Alexandrov topology and applies it to $IP(M)$.
-In Section 6, in a close analogy to a proof by Harris, we compute the future causal completion of multiply warped products.
-In Section 7, we develop the topic from the perspective of the causal relation instead of the chr. relation.
+The article is structured as follows: Sections 2, 3, 4 are largely expository; Section 2 reviews the construction of the functor $IP$ assigning to a chronological set $M$ its future completion $IP(M)$ as a chr. set, Section 3 gives an overview over limsup and liminf for subsets of ordered spaces.
+Section 4 resumes facts about $\tau_-$ on $IP(M)$.
+Section 5 explores parts of the causal ladder for chronological spaces.
+Section 6 introduces the topology $\tau_+$ on a chr. set, compares it to $\tau_-$ and to the Alexandrov topology and applies it to $IP(M)$.
+In Section 7, in a close analogy to a proof by Harris, we compute $\tau_+$ in the future completions of multiply warped products.
+In Section 7, we develop the topic from the perspective of the causal relation instead of the chr. relation, develop a functor $\tilde{\a} \neq \a$ from the chr. category to a causal one, show that $\tilde{\a}$, when applied to arbitrary causally continuous spacetimes, avoids the spurious causal relations known from $\a$, and give a simple one-line definition of the future causal completion as a causal space with topology $\tau_+$, and finally, draw a a conclusion passing a solomonic judgement between the two topologies.

-\V The author is very grateful for severable valuable discussions with Iv´an Costa e Silva, Jos\'e Luis Flores, Stacey Harris, Jonat\'an Herrera and Miguel S\'anchez, and for a very detailed and helpful report of an anonymous referee on a first version of this article.
+\V The author is very grateful for several valuable discussions with Iv\'an Costa e Silva, Jos\'e Luis Flores, Leonardo Garc\'ia-Heveling, Stacey Harris, Jonat\'an Herrera and Miguel S\'anchez, and for very detailed and helpful reports of anonymous referees on previous versions of this article.